alexwlchan/alexwlchan.net/src/_drafts/learning-how-to-make-websites.md

 <img src="/pictures/cat.jpg">
 ```

-The image will be loaded from `https://example.com/pictures/cat.jpg`.
+the image will be loaded from `https://example.com/pictures/cat.jpg`.

-It's still not clear to me when you should use `<base>`, or what the benefits are (aside from making your URLs more concise), but it's something I'll keep an eye out for in future projects.
+It's still not clear to me when you should use `<base>`, or what the benefits are (aside from making your URLs a bit shorter), but it's something I'll keep an eye out for in future projects.

 [base]: https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/base